kumasuke120/workbook-event-reader/README.md

     }
 }
 ```
-_This sample is written in Java 11, you might need change some part of it when using Java 8_
+_This sample is written in Java 11, you might need to change some part of it when using Java 8_